 How to Create a Budget that Works for You — Even in a Crisis

 Americans continue to grapple with the financial uncertainty caused by the COVID-19 pandemic.
-As the unemployment rate overcomes historic highs and businesses struggle to stay open, its more important than ever to create a personal budget that works for you.
-If you’re experiencing financial hardship, you can still take control of your expenses and build a budgeting strategy that helps you stay afloat during times of crisis.
+As the unemployment rate overcomes historic highs and businesses struggle to stay open, it

 Even before the pandemic, a recent poll showed only 25% of Americans believe that everyone should have a budget, while almost half the U.S. population has nothing saved.
 What’s more, around half of U.S. households live paycheck to paycheck.
 It turns out that we aren’t that great at saving, budgeting, financially planning, but we’re experts at spending.